Jack Novak: Professional career

-Novak was drafted in the 12th round of the 1975 NFL draft by the Cincinnati Bengals.
+Novak was drafted 301st overall in the 12th round of the 1975 NFL draft by the Cincinnati Bengals.

 During his rookie season of 1975, he played in all 14 games, primarily on special teams and as a backup tight end.
 He totaled two receptions for 34 yards (a 17.0 average) for the season.

 On September 7, 1976, Novak signed with the expansion Tampa Bay Buccaneers.
 That season, he played in 12 games, starting one at tight end, and had his most productive season with eight receptions for 130 yards (a 16.3 average) and one touchdown.
 His lone career touchdown came on a 30-yard pass from quarterback Steve Spurrier in a 28-19 loss to the Kansas City Chiefs.
 It was also his longest career reception.

 His third and final NFL season was 1977 for the Bucs, in which he played nine games, starting two, with two receptions for 24 yards (a 12.0 average).